-As of the date hereof we have nine employees.
-Our management consists of our Chief Executive Officer, our chief financial and accounting officer, our Chief Medical Officer, Chief Commercial Officer, SVP CMC (chemistry manufacturing and controls) & Non-clinical Development, our VP for Finance, VP for Preclinical Development as well as our VP for Clinical Development.
+As of the date hereof we have 13 employees.
+Our management consists of our Chief Executive Officer, Chief Financial Officer, Chief Medical Officer, Chief Commercial Officer, SVP CMC (chemistry manufacturing and controls), our VP for Finance, VP for Preclinical Development as well as our SVP for Regulatory Affairs.
 We further have service agreements with U.S.-based regulatory consultants as well as additional U.S.-based clinical consultants who are members of our clinical advisory board.
 We believe that we maintain good relations with all of them.